Welcoming and Affirming Environment

 Transforming

-We work together with students to arrange the classroom to fit the learning needs of all students.
+We work together with students to arrange our classrooms to fit the learning needs of all students.

 Selected Rating: None